-2 Article XIII A, section 2 of the California Constitution provides for certain exclusions from the 3 definition of new construction.
-These exclusions, which are implemented by various statutory 4 provisions, permanently preclude the assessment of the qualifying new construction until there is a change in ownership.
-The property tax incentive for the following exclusions is in the form of 5 a new construction exclusion.
+Article XIII A, section 2 of the California Constitution provides for certain exclusions from the definition of new construction.
+These exclusions, which are implemented by various statutory provisions, preclude the assessment of the qualifying new construction until there is a change in ownership.
+The property tax incentive for the following exclusions is in the form of a new construction exclusion.
 It is not an exemption.
-Therefore, the new construction of a 6 7 qualifying property will not result in either an increase or a decrease in the assessment of the 8 existing property.
-Some of the exclusions are automatic, while others must be applied for by the 9 property owner.
+Therefore, the new construction of a qualifying property will not result in either an increase or a decrease in the assessment of the existing property.
+Some of the exclusions are automatic, while others must be applied for by the property owner.

-Since an estimate of full cash value for decline-in-value purposes is made as if the property was exposed for sale, the full cash value should not be reduced by the value of any excluded new construction.
+Since an estimate of full cash value for decline-in-value purposes is made as if the property was exposed for sale, the full cash value should not be reduced by the value of any excluded new construction under the premise that a property being made available for sale would include all segments of the appraisal unit.
+This analysis is for comparison purposes only when determining the factored base year value or the current market value in order for the county assessor to enroll the lesser value on the lien date.
+This analysis does not affect the factored base year value nor the status of any previously excluded new construction.